COVID: Germany rolls back some lockdown restrictions | DW | 08.03.2021

 Coronavirus in Germany

-The country's body for infectious disease control, the Robert Koch Institute on Monday reported 5,011 new daily COVID cases.
+The country's body for infectious disease control, the Robert Koch Institute, on Monday reported 5,011 new daily COVID-19 cases.
 That is around 280 more than the previous Monday.

 The lifting of restrictions on Monday are part of a five-part plan for relaxing the lockdown.
 Further steps will be taken every 14 days if regional infection numbers are stable or reduced.